Cantera/cantera/doc/sphinx/yaml/general.rst

 example, a conversion to ``N/m^2`` will use the default units for mass, length, and time, while a conversion to ``Pa`` will use the default units for pressure.

-Activation energies given in temperature units will be implicit converted to energy per quantity by dividing by the gas constant.
+Activation energies given in temperature units will be implicitly converted to energy per quantity by dividing by the gas constant.
 Activation energies given in pure energy units such as eV will be converted to energy per quantity by multiplying by the Avogadro constant.
 Setting default units for ``energy`` and ``quantity`` will determine the